 - Bitewings: These X-Rays are most commonly used to check for cavities between teeth.

 - Peri-Apical X-Rays: used to evaluate areas around roots of teeth.

 There are also Extra-Oral X-rays (where no film is placed into mouth).
 These can be two dimensional (2D)(Panoramic) or three dimensional (3D) CT scans.
-Less that 1% of dental offices in Ontario have a 3DCT scanner today and we were one of the first two offices to have this technology 4 yrs ago.
+Less that 1% of dental offices in Markham have a 3DCT scanner today and we were one of the first two offices to have this technology 4 yrs ago.

 - Panoramic: For this type of X-ray, the machine rotates around the head.
 It allows us to have a good overview of the teeth, bone, jaw joints, and sinuses

 - 3DCT Scans – brand new technology that is truly revolutionary and is greatly influencing modern treatment techniques and processes.
 The main beneficiary is ,of course, our patient.

 How often should I be getting check-up dental x-rays done?